Cyriaque Lamar

 “Don’t worry, I’ll be dead in seven weeks.
 Wait, why are your eyes red?”

-“I can talk to rats!” bawled the pig.
+“I can talk to rats!” sobbed Tippi.

 “So, if I am understanding correctly,” said Xoz.
 “Tippi is the queen of the rats, Lina is Kubla Kahn’s pleasure dome, and I’m down an arm.
 Clearly I’m losing this picnic.”